 2. THE DATE OF AUTHORISATION FOR ISSUANCE OF THE FINANCIAL STATEMENTS AND PROCEDURES FOR AUTHORISATION

-These parent company only financial statements were authorised for issuance by the Board of Directors on February 29, 2024.
+These consolidated financial statements were authorised for issuance by the Board of Directors on February 29, 2024.

 3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS